Tamoxifen vs. Aromatase Inhibitors – How do they work?

 Tamoxifen binds to the estrogen receptors, preventing estrogen from binding to them.
 This blocks estrogen from being able to promote cell growth.

 Tamoxifen was the first specific hormone-based therapy to be used in breast cancer treatment that demonstrated significant clinical success6.
-This drug is used in the treatment of pre-menopausal and post-menopausal women, as well as men, whose breast cancer biopsies showed elevated levels of the oestrogen receptor.
-Tamoxifen works by blocking the oestrogen receptors on the cancer cells.
+This drug is used in the treatment of premenopausal and postmenopausal women, as well as men, whose breast cancer biopsies showed elevated levels of the estrogen receptor.
+Tamoxifen works by blocking the estrogen receptors on the cancer cells.
 This way, estradiol is still present in normal amounts in the body, but it cannot activate the cancer cells to grow further (see diagram).

 What happens when tamoxifen doesn’t work?